lavaliere/covalent/README.md

 # Install

-* Download the zip file of this repo
+* Download the zip file in this repo
-* Upload to Ghost as a custom theme and restart
+* Navigate to the admin console in your Ghost instance
-* Under "Settings", select this theme.
+* Go to "Settings", scroll to the bottom of the page, then upload and select "covalent resume" as your theme

 # Changes
 * Streamlined into resume-friendly format by: